 Based on funding requests by related parties, VIF issues notes to investors matching the fixed or variable interest requirement of the related parties.
-Bonds were issued with both fixed and variable interest rates and commercial papers were issued solely with fixed interest rates.
+Bonds were issued with both fixed and variable interest rates.

 The following table indicates the composition of fixed versus variable rate bonds: